tuomasrantataro/videoloop-by-tempo/README.md

 This program has been tested to work on Ubuntu 20.04, but likely works on any modern Linux distribution.
 The project requires Qt for GUI and audio device handling, the <a href=https://essentia.upf.edu>Essentia library</a> for audio analysis, and a video driver which supports OpenGL for rendering.
 The OpenGL requirement is to enable more complex ways to display the video in the future.

 ## Building
+python-is-python3

 ### Essentia
 - Git clone essentia to `external` -folder from https://github.com/MTG/essentia
 - Install dependencies according to https://essentia.upf.edu/installing.html
-    - `build-essential libfftw3-dev libeigen3-dev python-dev python-six`
+    - `build-essential curl cmake libfftw3-dev libeigen3-dev`
+    - On ubuntu 20.04, install `python-is-python3` to make /bin/python available
 - Build Essentia's dependencies in `essentia/packaging/debian_3rdparty`:
     - FFT library by running `build_fftw3.sh`
     - Eigen3 math library for some headers  `build_eigen3.sh`